What is a 301 redirect?

 Let’s say that you’ve set up a new website and switched from static html pages to a PHP platform.
 If the old pages have been indexed by Google, and someone clicks a link to the old page, you don’t want people to go to a dead link.

 To do that, you can set up www.example.net to redirect to www.example.com.
-This way you can own multiple domains, they all work, but you don’t get penalized for duplicate content.
+This way you can own multiple domains.
+They will all work, but you don’t get penalized for duplicate content.

 Web Address Shorteners